adambure21/NBAGRWPL/README.md

-# NBAGRWPL
+# GRWPL
-NBA documentation at GRWPL
+CO documentation at GRWPL